 Research and scholarship are vital aspects of the law school experience.
-Our law reviews enrich our intellectual community while providing students with invaluable opportunities to hone their research, writing, and editing skills.
+Our journals enrich our intellectual community while providing students with invaluable opportunities to hone their research, writing, and editing skills.

-Each year, more than 150 BC Law students contribute as writers and editors to our five prominent journals.
+Each year, more than 150 BC Law students contribute as writers and editors to our flagship Boston College Law Review (BCLR) and our Uniform Commercial Code Digest.
 Students are selected based on their first-year grades or performance in a demanding writing competition.
-They receive academic credit for their participation, and a faculty advisor provides guidance for each review.
+They receive academic credit for their participation, and a faculty advisor provides guidance for each journal.

 Concentrating on contract disputes, torts, bankruptcy, and more, the Digest serves as a comprehensive tool for practitioners to research case law on various commercial topics.
-Matthew Bender & Company (a division of Lexis/Nexis) publishes the Digest, making it the only student publication at BC Law produced by a private corporation.
+Matthew Bender & Company (a division of Lexis/Nexis) publishes the Digest.

 Previously ranked as the 10th environmental journal in the country, EALR shaped discussion of today’s most pressing environmental laws and policies.
 This subject area is now covered by BCLR.